-Fetching next to a repo, indicates your repo is being prepped to update, and all your new data is being fetched for processing.
+If Fetching appears in the Last Updated column, your repo is being prepped to update.
+All your new data is being fetched for processing.

-If you see Processing commits this means your repo is actively being updated.
+If Processing commits appears in the Last Updated column, your repo is actively being updated.
 It will stay in this state for a few hours during initial processing and depending on the number of recent commits, it could be in this state anywhere 5-30 minutes.

 Once Flow brings your repo data into the system, it needs to run some preprocessing on the data to clean it up and get it in shape for reports.
 This preprocessing runs every two hours.

 If you see a “refresh” icon next to its last updated date, the repository is pending reprocessing.
 You can find the Last reprocess time at the top of the repo page.
 If your commit data seems off, allow time for reprocessing and check back later.